synthara/rv2/doc/00_specification/index.rst

 Unless otherwise stated, optional features are controlled by SystemVerilog parameters.
 If not selected, each optional feature is not present in the netlist after synthesis.
-The reader’s attention is drawn to the difference between an optional feature (“...\ *shall* support as an option...”) versus a desired goal (“...\ *should* support...”, “...\ *should* reduce latency...”).
+The reader's attention is drawn to the difference between an optional feature (“...\ *shall* support as an option...”) versus a desired goal (“...\ *should* support...”, “...\ *should* reduce latency...”).